mullvad/wireguard-go/MULLVAD-CHANGELOG.md

 * **Security**: in case of vulnerabilities.

 ## [Unreleased]

+## [0.1.6] - 2025-02-19
 ### Changed
 - Change how maybenot-ffi is included and built as a dependency to wireguard-go with DAITA support.

+### Fixed
+- Synchronize shutdown of netstack write channel.
+Prevents panic in netstack when shutting down a tunnel device.

 ## [0.1.5] - 2024-12-12